Government Ministers Across Latin America and the Caribbean Call for Big Increase in Climate Finance for Restoration

 - Paul Oquist, Minister Secretary of Presidency and Private Secretary of National Policies (Nicaragua)

 - Omar Figueroa, Minister of State for the Ministry of Agriculture, Fisheries, Forestry, the Environment and Sustainable Development (Belize)

-“The long-term sustainability of restoration efforts in Latin America depend on the ability to attract private investment,” said Minister of Agriculture and Irrigation of Peru, Gustavo Mostajo.
+“The long-term sustainability of restoration efforts in Latin America depends on the ability to attract private investment,” said Minister of Agriculture and Irrigation of Peru, Gustavo Mostajo.
 “A strong participation of global climate funding can accelerate this process.”

 “Restoration and conservation are among the most cost-effective mitigation measures, and in Latin America would constitute a pivot on which to base a shift to low carbon economies,” added Diego Moreno, Secretary of Environment, Climate Change and Sustainability of Argentina.

 Globally, less than 2 percent ($3 billion) of $141 billion of public climate finance in 2016 was for land-use, but even less was for restoration.
 Yet research shows that conservation and restoration could deliver 60 percent of the emissions reductions needed to achieve carbon neutrality by 2050 in Latin America and the Caribbean.